coryb2424/api-mortgage_calculator/README.txt

 This APP is a Mortgage Calulator API with three endpoints.

+INSTRUCTIONS:
+  1. Download/clone
+  2. start rails server: rails s
+  3. Open Postmam, browser, other
+  4. The app is on: localhost:3000

 1. GET /payment-amount
   Returns the payment amount for the given schedule